postnubilaphoebus/Penumbria/README.md

 **Precision 3D segmentation for biological imaging**

-Penumbria is a deep learning-based tool for accurate 3D cell segmentation in microscopy images.
-It uses heatmap prediction followed by watershed-based instance segmentation to identify individual cells in 3D volumes.
+Penumbria is a deep learning algorithm for accurate 3D cell segmentation in microscopy images.
+It uses a U-vixLSTM backbone to frame segmentation as image regression over the Euclidean distance to cell boundaries, then applies morphological reconstruction and watershed transformation to generate instance labels.
+Penumbria excels at high-precision boundary delineation, making it ideal for analyses requiring precise morphological fidelity.

 ## Overview